corefault/dieinnerenwerte/readme.md

 if a value is out of bounds an alarm is displayed in red and a sound will inform the user.

 additionally each alarm is logged in a separate area.

+## reading from serial port

+the port runs on 19200 baus and sends a line each 2seconds in the following format

+    28-Nov-05 12:18:28   ---     ---     ---    SO

+using the usb to serial adapter will put a device on /dev/usbserial

+* date: 18 signs
+* 3 empty
+* 3 SPo2
+* 5 empty
+* 3 pulse
+* 5 empty
+* 3 PA
+* 4 empty
+* S0 is critical
+*